Percentile Rank Calculator

 The percentile rank calculator tells you what percentage of values in a reference dataset fall below or at a given score.
 A percentile rank of 85 means the score is higher than about 85% of the comparison group.

-This tool supports several percentile-rank conventions, including exclusive, inclusive, and mean methods.
+This calculator supports several percentile-rank conventions, including exclusive, inclusive, and mean methods.
 It can also work in reverse by taking a percentile and estimating the corresponding score, while the decile table and gauge give more context than a single percentage alone.

 That makes it useful for interpreting exam results, growth-chart positions, benchmark scores, and any setting where a value only makes sense relative to the rest of a group.